-Property rights must be defined by law in accordance with public welfare.
+Property rights shall be defined by law in accordance with the public welfare.

-Private property can be used by the government as long as there is fair compensation.
+Private property may be used by public authorities as long as there is fair compensation.

 Article 30.
-Persons will be subject to the payment of fees as provided by law.
+Persons will be subject to payment of fees as provided by law.

 Article 31.
-No person shall be deprived of life or liberty, nor of any person criminal penalty shall be imposed, except in accordance with the procedures established by law.
+No person shall be deprived of life or liberty, nor any criminal penalty shall be imposed, except in accordance with the procedures established by law.

 Article 32.
 No person will be prevented from having access to trial.

 Article 33.
-No person shall be arrested except by a warrant issued by a bailiff who specifies the offense that the person is accused of, unless he is arrested while the offense is being committed.
+No person shall be arrested except by a warrant issued by a bailiff specifying the offense the person is accused of, unless he is arrested while the offense is being committed.

 Article 34.
-No person shall be arrested or detained without having been previously informed of the crimes for which he is being accused or without the right to be tried; nor will he be arrested without proper cause; and at the request of any person, such charge shall be immediately brought before the court or council.
+No person shall be arrested or detained without having been previously informed of the offenses for which he is being accused or without the right to be tried; nor shall he be detained without proper cause; and on the demand of any person such charge shall be immediately brought before the court or council.

 Article 35.
-The right of all people to be safe in their homes will not be violated, except through a mandate issued for justified cause and which specifically describes the place and objects to be seized, or as provided for in Article 33.
+The right of all persons to be safe in their homes shall not be violated, except by means of a warrant issued for a justified cause and which specifically describes the place and objects to be seized, or as provided for in Article 33.

-Each search or seizure must be carried out under a separate mandate issued by the competent judicial authority.
+Each search or seizure must be carried out under a separate mandate issued by a competent judicial authority.

 Article 36.
 Punishment with torture by any public official or cruel treatment is absolutely prohibited.

 Article 37.
-In all criminal cases, the accused shall enjoy the right to a public trial that is speedily established and composed of an impartial tribunal.
+In all criminal cases the accused shall enjoy the right to a public trial which is expeditiously established and composed by an impartial tribunal.

 The accused will be granted the right to examine all witnesses and will have the right to a compulsory process of obtaining witnesses in his defense and paid for by the government.

-At all times, the accused must have the assistance of a competent council which should, if the accused is unable to guarantee it due to his conditions, be assigned to the State.
+At all times the accused shall have the assistance of a competent council which shall, if the accused is unable to secure it on account of his condition, be assigned to the State.

 Article 38.
-No person should be compelled to take evidence against himself.
+No person shall be compelled to bring evidence against himself.

 Confessions made under duress, torture or threat, or after prolonged imprisonment or detention will not be accepted as evidence.